kubeflow/website/content/en/docs/components/pipelines/v2/installation/quickstart.md

   You must always pass component arguments as keyword arguments.

-* In the fourth part, the following lines instantiate a KFP client using the endpoint obtained in [step 1](#kfp_qs_step1) and submit the pipeline to the KFP backend with the required pipeline arguments:
+* In the fourth part, the following lines instantiate a KFP client using the endpoint obtained in [deployment step](#kfp_qs_deployment) and submit the pipeline to the KFP backend with the required pipeline arguments:

   ```python
   endpoint = '<KFP_ENDPOINT>'